zoontek/PSD-Browser-Preview/README.md

 ## PSD Browser Preview

 Display and reload your Photoshop mockups in your browsers (desktop, mobile, others).
-An image worth a thousand words:

 ## Requirements